junxit/us-congress-bills-113/bill.md

 ## § 6.
 Support for civil society in Venezuela

-- **(a)** *In general* The Secretary of State shall, subject to the availability of appropriations, directly or through nongovernmental organizations—
+- **(a)** *In general* The Secretary of State and the Administrator of the United States Agency for International Development shall, subject to the availability of appropriations, directly or through nongovernmental organizations—
   - **(1)** defend internationally recognized human rights for the people of Venezuela;
   - **(2)** build the organizational and operational capacity of democratic civil society activists and organizations in Venezuela at the national and regional level;
   - **(3)** support the efforts of independent media outlets to broadcast, distribute, and share information beyond the limited channels made available by the Government of Venezuela;
+  - **(2)** strengthen the organizational and operational capacity of democratic civil society in Venezuela;
+  - **(3)** support the efforts of independent media outlets to broadcast, distribute, and share information beyond the limited means available as of the date of the enactment of this Act;
   - **(4)** facilitate open and uncensored access to the Internet for the people of Venezuela;
   - **(5)** improve transparency and accountability of institutions that are part of the Government of Venezuela;
   - **(6)** provide support to civil society organizations, activists, and peaceful demonstrators in Venezuela that have been targeted for exercising internationally recognized civil and political rights, as well as journalists targeted for activities related to the work of a free press; and